Information détaillée concernant le cours

 Very interactive workshop featuring short theoretical inputs with practical examples, exercises, small-group and plenary discussions.
 Participants work on applying the project management methods, tools and techniques to their own projects, during the workshop and during the two transfer periods.

 Participants should already have received or written an outline of the research project's content or a project proposal.
 No prior knowledge of project management is assumed.
+The workshop can be attended at any stage of the doctoral work, to greatest advantage during the first half of the PhD project.

 The participants will be asked to do a preparatory exercise describing their project and learning objectives and to send it by e-mail to the trainer one week ahead of the first training day (approximately 15 minutes of work).